Perl/PPCs/ppcs/ppc0036-viral-value-magic.md

 ## Examples

+The [scalar-valuetags-examples](https://github.com/Zhtwn/scalar-valuetags-examples) repository has some example modules that provide interesting tools that are based on Viral Value Magic.
+All of the modules are based on the [`Scalar::ValueTags`](https://github.com/Zhtwn/Scalar/ValueTags) API that wraps the Viral Value Magic.

 Both of the following examples demonstrate the kind of behaviour that could be provided by layering a module on top of this core-provided ability.
 In each case, the actual module code is elided, in favour of demonstrating various properties of what it can provide.

 ### "Supertaint" Security Labelling